wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/MUHAMMAD NAZRIN BIN ZULHALIM/README.md

 ---
 ## :building_construction: Project Objective
-## The objective of this is to analyse how ‘https://demo.nopcommerce.com’ will behave under soak testing using Grafana k6. k6 is used to simulate real life traffic loads and identify performance bottlenecks.
+## The objective of this is to analyse how ‘https://demo.nopcommerce.com’ will behave under soak testing using Grafana k6. k6 is used to simulate continuous real life traffic loads and identify performance degradation, memory and resource leaks and stability issues.
+The result of the test will be the indicators(KPIs) of the key performance and application endurance.

 ---
 ## :dart: Target Application
 ## The application selected for this analysis is 'https://demo.nopcommerce.com', a publicly accessible demo e-commerce platform.
-This application was chosen because e-commerce needs to be able to handle heavy traffic and complex user flows.
+This application was chosen because e-commerce needs to be able to handle continuous traffic and complex user flows.

 ---
 ## 🛠️ Test Environment